Weston Teruya: Biography

 Weston Teruya was born in Honolulu, Hawai'i, in 1977.
 He studied at Pomona College and received his BA in Studio Art, with a minor in Asian American studies in 1999.
 He studied a dual master's degree at California College of the Arts and graduated in 2007 with an MFA in Painting and Drawing and MA in Visual and Critical Studies.

-He was a Commissioner for Berkeley Civic Arts Commission, Berkeley, California between 2013 and 2016.
+He was a Commissioner for the Berkeley Civic Arts Commission, Berkeley, California between 2013 and 2016.
 In 2014, Teruya was selected by the Berkeley Art Center to be the sole juror for the exhibition 'Feature'.
 Teruya curated shows for the Berkeley Art Center, Southern Exposure (art space), and the Kearny Street Workshop in San Francisco.

 In 2016, Teruya was an artist-in-residence at Recology, a residency program which provides artists with access to the San Francisco Solid Waste Transfer and Recycling Center.
 In response to this environment, he created Lessons Learned a sculptural installation made from recycled paper, office supplies, construction debris and other material from the city dump as part of his body of work, The Space Behind.